High School Family: Characters

-Publication
+Media

+Manga

 Written and illustrated by Ryo Nakama, High School Family: Kokosei Kazoku was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from September 7, 2020, to February 20, 2023.
 Shueisha collected its chapters in eleven tankōbon volumes, released from February 4, 2021, to July 4, 2023.

 The manga is being simultaneously published in English by Viz Media on its Shonen Jump service and by Shueisha's Manga Plus online platform.
 Viz Media started publishing the volumes in digital format on April 26, 2022.